-I am an official African Heritage Guide at the V&A and deliver regular tours in the Europe 1600-1815 Galleries.
+I have been an official African Heritage Guide at the V&A since 2016, delivering tours in the Europe 1600-1815 Galleries.
 The tour offers an interpretation of the African presence in baroque, rococo and neoclassical art.

 I grew up in a Jamaican household in the UK.
 I studied Modern History at St. Hilda’s College, Oxford.
 I hold qualifications in photography and Life Coaching.
 I am a member of BAFTA.
-When not engaged on film projects I work in the City.
+My father is the late Black British Filmmaker Menelik Shabazz.